-A standard concrete has to be the standard ratio for the method of forming a concrete for and decks of buildings.
-Note; there is a big difference between mixture for making and that of concrete, Concrete is what we use in forming the , foundations, and the decks of the (for tall buildings.)
+Note; there is a big difference between the mixture for block making and that of concrete, Concrete is what we use in forming the pillars, foundations, and the decks of the building (for tall buildings.)

-The standard concrete ratio is 1 bag (50kg): 2 Sand: 3 gravel, what this simply means is that your concrete is supposed to have more gravel in percentage than sand, but for economic reasons most builders violet this standard due to the fact that gravel is more costly than sand, or for other reasons.
+The standard concrete ratio is 1 Cement bag (50kg): 2 Sand: 3 gravel, what this simply means is that your concrete is supposed to have more gravel in percentage than sand, but for economic reasons most builders violet this standard due to the fact that gravel is more costly than sand, or for other reasons.

-It is necessary you use a vibrator or poker while pouring a concrete to ensure the whole content goes inside to form the , foundation, etc. leaving no room for porosity after the drying of the concrete.
+It is necessary you use a vibrator or poker while pouring concrete to ensure the whole content goes inside to form the pillars, foundation, etc. leaving no room for porosity after the drying of the concrete.

-Hence it is very necessary that a good iron or steel rod binding method be used and ensuring the size of the rod is according to the capacity of the load the pillar, decking, foundation, etc., would carry when subjected to use for forever, this is why proper considerations and calculations must be given to this section.
+Hence it is very necessary that a good iron or steel rod binding method be used and ensure the size of the rod is according to the capacity of the load the pillar, decking, foundation, etc., would carry when subjected to use for forever, this is why proper considerations and calculations must be given to this section.

-- ABANDONING BUILDINGS UNDER CONSTRUCTION FOR A VERY LONGTIME.
+- ABANDONING BUILDINGS UNDER CONSTRUCTION FOR A VERY LONG TIME.

-But whatever the reason may be a is not good to be left half way, the that are laid to form the walls of the uncompleted will be exposed to the continues rainfalls during the rainy season.
+But whatever the reason may be a building is not good to be left halfway, the blocks that are laid to form the walls of the uncompleted building will be exposed to the continuous rainfalls during the rainy season.

-A building left for a very long time uncompleted tends to lose its hold on the blocks forming the walls of the building hence a particular block of any wall can easily fall at any serious vibration of the wall, this is very common the case of an uncompleted building that the roofing components is not yet fixed.
+A building left for a very long time uncompleted tends to lose its hold on the blocks forming the walls of the building hence a particular block of any wall can easily fall at any serious vibration of the wall, this is very common in the case of an uncompleted building that the roofing components are not yet fixed.

-If you want to build a good house or structure please ensure you complete it to plastering level within five years interval because of anything more than that the integrity of that structure cannot be guaranteed.
+If you want to build a good house or structure please ensure you complete it to plastering level within five years intervals because of anything more than that the integrity of that structure cannot be guaranteed.

 - EROSION AND FLOODS

-Another contributor is the rainfall; during the serious rainfall season that usually comes with mighty wind, the structures are subjected to serious threats by the erosion that follows the rainfall thereby causing washing away of most of the soil and creating a big environmental deformation and uneven soil surface.
+Another contributor is the rainfall; during the serious rainfall season that usually comes with a mighty wind, the structures are subjected to serious threats by the erosion that follows the rainfall thereby causing washing away of most of the soil and creating a big environmental deformation and uneven soil surface.

-- DEEP ROOTED TREES
+- DEEP-ROOTED TREES

-This is the reason why most builders and engineers consider the surrounding of any land before putting in it, and many engineers do not encourage having deep root trees within the compound, except at a very far distance from the .
+This is the reason why most Nigeria builders and engineers consider the surrounding of any land before putting the building in it, and many engineers do not encourage having deep root trees within the compound, except at a very far distance from the building.

 - ECONOMIC REASON

-Most builders economize to the detriment of the owner of the by using substandard and low priced materials which end up putting the house in an unsafe situation which exposes it to collapse easily by any of the factors that cause , this is the major cause of most in .
+Most builders economize to the detriment of the owner the by using substandard and low priced materials which end up putting the house in an unsafe situation and exposes it to collapse easily by any of the factors that cause building collapse, this is the major cause of most building collapse in Nigeria.

-You can submit your article for free review and publication by using “PUBLISH YOUR ARTICLE” page at the MENU Buttons.
+You can submit your article for free review and publication by using the “PUBLISH YOUR ARTICLE” page at the MENU Buttons.

-If you love this post please share it to using the social media buttons provided before the comment form.
+If you love this post please share it with your friends using the social media buttons provided.